Lies and More Lies: PETA Exposes Manuel Elkin Patarroyo’s Many Falsehoods

 Manuel Elkin Patarroyo’s Facility Is Under Investigation

-For 40 years, Patarroyo’s facility has captured and imprisoned monkeys to use in misguided experiments in order to produce a malaria vaccine for humans—attempts that have failed for four decades running.
-Thanks to pressure from us, Colombian authorities have opened an investigation into this decrepit laboratory.
+For 40 years, Patarroyo’s facility captured and imprisoned monkeys to use in misguided experiments in order to produce a malaria vaccine for humans—attempts that have failed for four decades running.
+Thanks to pressure from us, Colombian authorities opened an investigation into this decrepit laboratory.
 Now we’re calling on the Colombian government to prevent additional monkeys from being abducted for useless biomedical experiments.

 LIE: In experiments described in two published papers, Patarroyo passed the tests off as legally permitted research.